Ewok

-The Ewoks (singular: Ewok) are a fictional species of small, furry, mammaloid, bipeds in the Star Wars universe.
+The Ewoks are a fictional species of small, furry, mammaloid bipeds in the Star Wars universe.
 They inhabit the forest moon of Endor and live in arboreal huts and other simple dwellings, being seen as primitive in comparison with other sentient species.
 Ewoks debuted in the 1983 feature film Return of the Jedi and have since appeared in two made-for-television films, The Ewok Adventure (1984) and Ewoks: The Battle for Endor (1985), as well as a 2D animated series, several books and games, and briefly in the 2019 feature film Star Wars: The Rise of Skywalker.

 Concept and creation

 George Lucas created the Ewoks because he wanted Return of the Jedi to feature a tribe of primitive creatures that bring down the technological Empire.
 He had originally intended the scenes to be set on the Wookiee home planet, but as the film series evolved, the Wookiees became technologically skilled.
 Lucas reversed the syllables to designate a new species, which rhymes with the Miwok, a Native American tribe indigenous to the Redwood forest in which the Endor scenes were filmed for Return of the Jedi.
 He also based the Ewoks' defeat of the Galactic Empire on the actions of the Viet Cong guerrillas who fought against American soldiers during the Vietnam War.

 A few different creatures, such as the stilt-legged Yuzzums, were proposed before the diminutive bear-like design of the Ewoks was settled on.
 As Wookiees were tall, Lucas wanted the new species short.
 Using the image of the Griffon Bruxellois, a dog breed which Lucas owned, the Ewok was developed by make-up artist Stuart Freeborn.
 As presented in the films, Ewoks appear as stocky, sapient bipeds which stand about one metre tall.
 They have flat faces, are completely covered in fur, and have large jewel-like eyes.
 Both their fur and their eyes come in a variety of earth tones, primarily brown, white, grey, gold, and black.
 Only the costume of the Ewok portrayed by Warwick Davis had moving facial features, though the 2011 Blu-ray release of Return of the Jedi added eye blinks to all of the Ewoks.
 Despite their small size, Ewoks are strong; in the climactic battle scene of the film, they are shown physically overpowering and once even throwing Imperial stormtroopers, though this detail is not consistent throughout the film.
 Ewoks live high among the trees of their home moon's forests, in villages built on platforms between the closely spaced trees.